 Each year, KSTF awards Teaching Fellowships to exceptional young men and women committed to teaching science and mathematics in United States high schools.
 KTSF believes the commitment to teaching merits the deepest respect and support.
 The Teaching Fellowship is designed explicitly to meet the needs of teachers from the time they begin working on a teaching credential through the early years of their career.

 KSTF Teaching Fellowships combine extensive financial and professional support.
 Fellows receive tuition assistance while participating in a teacher credentialing program, monthly stipends, and grants for professional development and teaching materials.
 STEP encourages all prospective students in Math and Science to apply early!

-The San Francisco Teacher Residency is recruiting aspiring teachers who are committed to teaching in San Francisco's hardest to staff schools and subjects.
-STEP applicants in Math and Science will be invited to apply for SFTR upon admission to STEP.
-STEP students who are admitted to SFTR become part of SFTR’s AmeriCorps program.
-As part of AmeriCorps, STEP-SFTR students receive a $12,000 stipend* and guaranteed health care during their residency year.
-Additionally they are eligible for an AmeriCorps Education Award upon completion of the program, which can be used towards the cost of the master’s program.
-SFTR requires that graduates commit to teaching in San Francisco’s hard-to-staff schools and subjects for a minimum of three years past the residency.
-Induction support is provided during the first two years in the classroom.
+The San Francisco Teacher Residency recruits aspiring teachers who are committed to teaching in San Francisco's hardest to staff schools and subjects.
+STEP applicants in math and science are invited to apply for SFTR while they are applying to STEP or after they have been admitted to STEP.
+Currently, STEP students who join SFTR become a part of SFTR’s AmeriCorps program and receive a stipend of approximately $12,000*.
+They are also provided with health care for the residency year.
+Additionally, they are eligible for an AmeriCorps Education Award of approximately $5,500 upon completion of the program, which can be applied to STEP tuition.
+SFTR requires that graduates commit to teaching in San Francisco for a minimum of three years past the residency.
+Graduates are mentored by SFTR for two additional years after the program.